Rayan-Sarieddine/paws/README.md

 Hardware Integration:
 -ESP8266: A core component of my hardware setup, used for building a tracker in conjunction with a GPS module, offering real-time tracking capabilities and IoT functionality.
--NEO-6M GPS Module: Paired with the ESP8266, this GPS module is essential for providing precise location tracking capabilities, enhancing the functionality of our hardware solution.
+-NEO-6M GPS Module: Paired with the ESP8266, this GPS module is essential for providing precise location tracking capabilities, enhancing the functionality of my hardware solution.

 Third-party Integrations:
 -Firebase: for real-time live chat functionality, enhancing user engagement and support.